-The mission of the health informatics program is to prepare individuals to influence the future of healthcare through the use of technology.
+The mission of the Master of Science in Health Informatics Program is to prepare individuals to influence the future of healthcare through the use of technology.

 Program Goals and Objectives

 Graduates will apply their theoretical knowledge and technical skills

 - Students will demonstrate the knowledge and skills to be an

 independent entry-level practitioner as evidenced by mastery of the

 - Students will apply the theoretical knowledge learned in the classroom to the healthcare setting.

 - Students will demonstrate an organized thought process and be able

 to analyze necessary information to make sound judgments based on a